FAQs

 Insurance Disclaimer: A quote of benefits and/or authorization does not guarantee payment or verify eligibility.
 Payment of benefits are subject to all terms, conditions, limitations, and exclusions of the member’s contract at the time of service.
 Any and all services not covered by an individual’s insurance are required to be paid by the individual to whom services are rendered.
 We highly recommend that individuals reach out to their insurance company to independently verify their coverage for outpatient mental health therapy in a provider’s office and/or telehealth.

-Will insurance cover equine therapy if I also see another therapist?
+Will insurance cover therapy at AEAP if I also see an outside therapist?

 How do I support the Inherit the Gold Foundation?
 How do I apply for a scholarship for equine assisted psychotherapy?